Sencha brewing guide

 This simultaneously measures the required amount of water and preheats the cup.

-Meanwhile, the water cools to about 85–90°C.
+Meanwhile, the water cools to approximately 85–90°C.

 Step 5 – Wait patiently